-16263 Design Team Management6cp; standard mode (weekly lectures/guest lectures plus embedded tutorials)
+16263 Design Team Management6cp; 3hpw (weekly lectures/guest lectures plus embedded tutorials)

 These requisites may not apply to students in certain courses.
 See access conditions.